 I’ve been blessed with a great partner in life, Pam, my wife of 47 years.
 We have two sons and two dogs.
 My wife is an author, so we review and edit each others’ work and have remained married, a feat few couples have accomplished.
 After forty-two years in the Human Resources arena, specifically C-level staffing and executive search, I retired to pursue my heart’s desire and work at the craft of writing.

 Where were you born and where do you call home?

 I grew up in the inner city of Cleveland, Ohio.
-My mother was first-generation Slovak and my father was of English-German descent.
+My mother was a first-generation Slovak and my father was of English-German descent.
 We lived in an old multi-ethnic neighborhood on Cleveland’s Westside.
 After college and a career move in Ohio, I relocated the family to Tulsa, Oklahoma.
-We’ve lived here 34 years and consider Oklahoma home.
+We’ve lived here for 34 years and consider Oklahoma home.

 What or who inspired you to write?
 And how long have you been writing?

 I’ve written for fun and for business all my life.
 I wrote poetry at Ohio University for a college magazine and policies and procedures for my employers.
 I buried the desire to become an author in my twenties to pursue making a living.
 My grandparents came to America so their grandchildren could pursue the American dream, and the American dream added up to dollars and cents.

 In 2006, I looked toward the future and decided to plan for a different career.
 As Pam and I watched television or enjoyed a movie, I’d whisper to her, “Watch and see.
 Here’s what is going to happen next.”
 Then I’d say, “I could do better than that.”
 Doing better takes time.
 I’ve studied the craft since 2006, and I learn more every day.